 We are living at the beginning of the fourth industrial revolution.
 A period in which technologies from different disciplines are converging and in which the boundaries between the physical, digital and biological worlds are becoming blurred.
 This 4.0 Industry cannot exist without 4.0 professionals, professionals who will still be important players in the market in three to five years’ time or who will at least be able to deal with the latest changes in the industry.
 In order for this to happen, it is necessary for employees to possess three important skills: to be able to solve complex problems; to be able to think critically; and to be creative (research results from the World Economic Forum).

-Rex Bierlaagh is the owner of the innovation provider TWNQL and gives the training course Creative thinking (1 or 2 days) and the training course Creative techniques to optimal problem analysis, decision taking and cooperation (1 day) at the High Tech Institute, in collaboration with Technical Training for Professionals (T2Prof).
+Rex Bierlaagh is the owner of the innovation provider TWNQL and gives the training course Creative thinking (1 or 2 days) at High Tech Institute, in collaboration with Technical Training for Professionals (T2Prof).

 According to the trainer Rex Bierlaagh, creativity is the 21st century skill.
 'Problems and projects are becoming more and more complicated, but the way in which we tackle them continues to be rigid and not that effective.
 As adults, we are stuck in calibrated thinking patterns.
 Large companies are therefore struggling with the question of how to get their employees involved in change, how they can get them to work well together, also across borders, and how these employees can come up with new ideas.
 In small organizations that are growing fast, there are regularly high, repetitive discussions that distract from the actual goal.
 Other companies feel stuck in the innovation process or turn around and around in circles.'